Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bellmere among the top 25% of areas assessed nationwide

-This constrained new construction often reinforces demand and pricing for existing dwellings.
-The majority of new building activity consists of detached houses (81.0%), with a smaller proportion being medium and high-density housing (19.0%).
-This maintains Bellmere's traditional low density character, appealing to those seeking family homes with space.
 With around 227 people per dwelling approval, Bellmere indicates a developing market.
-According to AreaSearch's latest quarterly estimate, Bellmere is forecasted to gain approximately 3,176 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, Bellmere is projected to gain 3,179 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development